[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 Some experts, such as Irish scientist and science writer David Grimes, predict the protests will intensify.

-"They'll increase in ferocity and become more and more political ... we live in scary, unusual times," he told EUobserver.
+"They'll increase in ferocity and become more political ... we live in scary, unusual times," he told EUobserver.

 Others, such as Antoine Bristielle from French think-tank the Fondation Jean Jaurès, say it could go either way.

 "People might say: 'It's better to wear a mask than face a new lockdown'.
-Or, maybe, new government restrictions will create new motives for more protests," he told this website.
+Or, maybe, new restrictions will create new motives for more protests," he told this website.

-For their part, Russia and China made matters worse by unleashing what the EU foreign service called a "massive wave of false and misleading information" on the pandemic in spring.
+Russia and China made matters worse by unleashing what the EU foreign service called a "massive wave of false and misleading information" about the pandemic in spring.

 This petered out in mid-May, especially on the Russian side, because by then the virus had also exploded inside Russia creating a risk of propaganda "backfire".